beyondthefarewell/beyondthefarewell.github.io/index.md

 -   Where else ?

 ### Important Paperwork
--   Family wills, birth|marriage|death certificates.
+-   Family wills, birth, marriage, death certificates.
 	- Make copies and backups !
 	- Make good quality scans to digitise and store on computer.
 -   Education certificates.
 -   Property deeds, you may need to transfer property registration to the inheritors name.
 -   Memoirs.
+-   Anything else ?

 ### Financial
  - Pensions: cancel private pensions, repay over payments.